Hareesh-Ravi/personal_tactile/index.md

   </div>
   <div class="column right">
     <div align="justify" font size="2" style="color:black;">
-        Structure Match enables generating an image conditioned on a text prompt and a reference image to match the structure released in FireFly Image Model 2
+        Structure Match enables generating an image conditioned on a text prompt and a reference image to match the structure released in FireFly Image Model 2.
+Structure and Style match both were rated as best in class by <a href="https://www.zdnet.com/article/best-ai-image-generator/ZDNet" target="_blank">ZDNet</a>.
     </div>
   <hr>
   </div>